Relintai/pandemonium_engine_docs/usage/animation/playing_videos.md

 Vorbis audio).
 It's possible for extensions to bring support for additional formats, but no such extensions exist yet as of July 2022.

-H.264 and H.265 cannot be supported in core Godot, as they are both encumbered by software patents.
+H.264 and H.265 cannot be supported in core Pandemonium, as they are both encumbered by software patents.
 AV1 is royalty-free, but it remains slow to decode on the CPU and hardware decoding support isn't readily available on all GPUs in use yet.

-WebM is supported in core in Godot 3.x, but support for it will be removed in 4.0 as it proved to be too buggy and difficult to maintain.
+WebM is supported in core in Pandemonium 3.x, but support for it will be removed in 4.0 as it proved to be too buggy and difficult to maintain.
 Therefore, **using WebM is not recommended**.